Tom Dragna: Los Angeles

 He and his brother Ignazio, who now renamed themselves Tom and Jack, respectively, then moved to Los Angeles.
 Unlike his brother, Tom became a naturalized citizen.
-While in California Tom married Julia Torisco, and fathered three children: Frank Paul, Louis Tom and Anna Dragna.
+While in California, Tom married Julia Torisco, and fathered three children: Frank Paul, Louis Tom and Anna Dragna.
 He owned a ranch in West Puente Valley, California.
 During the 1920s they were involved in bootlegging and were closely allied with Joseph Ardizzone.
 On multiple occasions, Dragna was arrested for violating the national prohibition law.
 After Ardizzone's disappearance in 1931, Jack became Boss of the Los Angeles crime family and named Tom his consigliere.
 Another close supporter of theirs, Girolamo "Momo" Adamo, was named underboss.

 Consigliere

 Dragna was a planner in some unsuccessful attempts on Mickey Cohen's life.
 Dragna was an expert at dynamite and set up the two bombs that were planted in Cohen's home.
 The first one didn't go off after the fuse failed to fully light.
 The second time, the bomb went off, but was placed near a safe, which shielded Cohen.
 In 1950, Dragna along with his son Louis, and two men named Frank Paul Dragna (his son and nephew, respectively) were arrested after Jack fled the state after being named in the California Crime Commission report as a member of a crime syndicate in Los Angeles.
 The four along with Girolamo "Momo" Adamo were taken into custody by authorities, who believed they were responsible for bombing Cohen's home or knew who was.
 After being questioned, none of them were charged and they were released.
 Dragna bought a desert ranch outside of Las Vegas in 1951 in hopes of turning it into a casino.
 Jack Dragna was unable to build a casino and his attempt almost led to his deportation.

 According to the book The Last Mafioso, Dragna had the best aim with a gun in the crime family.
 As consigliere he was able to get his son Louis to become an official member of the L.A. family.
-When Jack Dragna died in 1956, Tom resigned from the criminal life when Frank DeSimone was named boss of the family.
-He still remained close to the crime family afterwards however.
+When Jack Dragna died in 1956, Tom stepped back from the criminal life when Frank DeSimone was named boss of the family.
+He still remained close to the crime family afterwards, however.